 The discipline that regulates every training favors a silent and collaborative environment, in which learning and improving becomes a shared goal.

-In addition, scientific studies have shown that traditional karate reduces the level of aggressiveness in children, making them more self-confident and more likely to intervene in aid of others.
+In addition, scientific studies have shown that traditional karate reduces the level of aggressiveness in children, making them more self-confident and more likely to intervene in aid of others (read this article).

 In a context like this it is possible to counter the phenomenon of bullying by providing the victim with the tools to break the victim-executioner dynamic without demonizing the “executioner”, who usually, let us remember, is still a child.
 In the dojo we activate targeted programs that include both the emancipation and redemption of those who are bullied and the recovery and evolution of those who puts it in place that hateful behavior.